Agnieszka1994/JSON_Data_Check/README.md

-This project was created thanks to the [About JSON for Modern C++](https://github.com/nlohmann/json) library.
+This project was created thanks to the [JSON for Modern C++](https://github.com/nlohmann/json) library.

 # About
 This repo is a remake of a Hyperskill project **Easy Riders Bus Company** written in `C++`.